MicrosoftDocs/VBA-Docs/api/Excel.modelrelationship.foreignkeycolumn.md

 # ModelRelationship.ForeignKeyColumn property (Excel)

-Contains the [ModelTableColumn object (Excel)](Excel.modeltablecolumn.md) object (Excel) representing the foreign key column on the many side of the one-to-many relationship.
+Contains the [ModelTableColumn](Excel.modeltablecolumn.md) object representing the foreign key column on the many side of the one-to-many relationship.
 Read-only

 ## Syntax

 _expression_. `ForeignKeyColumn`

-_expression_ A variable that represents a [ModelRelationship object (Excel)](Excel.modelrelationship.md) object.
+_expression_ A variable that represents a **[ModelRelationship](Excel.modelrelationship.md)** object.

 ## Property value